 Beware of duplicated content

 Unique texts and images score higher in the search results.
 But if you post an article on multiple sites, search engines see it as duplicated content.
 In principle, only the original article will rank within the search results in that case.
-But if you post your article on Medium.com and your own blog at the same time, chances are that the article will rank only on Medium.
-This is due to the so-called domain authority of the platform.
+But if you post your article on Medium.com and your own blog at the same time, the chances are that the article will rank only on Medium.
+It is due to the so-called domain authority of the platform.

 The meta title and description